tommasorigon/India-SequentiaLogit/estimation.md

 dataset2$target     <- factor(dataset2$method != "2.
 Sterilization")

 # Estimate the sub-models
-fit2_ranef         <- fit_logit(f,dataset2$state,dataset2$age,dataset2,method="ranef",prior2,R,burn_in)
+set.seed(123) # We set a seed so that our results are fully reproducible. fit2_ranef         <- fit_logit(f,dataset2$state,dataset2$age,dataset2,method="ranef",prior2,R,burn_in)

-fit2_ranef_s       <- fit_logit(f_s,dataset2$state,dataset2$age,dataset2,method="ranef_s",prior2,R,burn_in)
+set.seed(123) # We set a seed so that our results are fully reproducible. fit2_ranef_s       <- fit_logit(f_s,dataset2$state,dataset2$age,dataset2,method="ranef_s",prior2,R,burn_in)

-fit2_dp_ranef      <- fit_logit(f,dataset2$state,dataset2$age,dataset2,method="dp_ranef",prior2,R,burn_in)
+set.seed(123) # We set a seed so that our results are fully reproducible. fit2_dp_ranef      <- fit_logit(f,dataset2$state,dataset2$age,dataset2,method="dp_ranef",prior2,R,burn_in)

 # Estimate the full model
-fit2_dp_ranef_s    <- fit_logit(f_s,dataset2$state,dataset2$age,dataset2,method="dp_ranef_s",prior2,R,burn_in)
+set.seed(123) # We set a seed so that our results are fully reproducible. fit2_dp_ranef_s    <- fit_logit(f_s,dataset2$state,dataset2$age,dataset2,method="dp_ranef_s",prior2,R,burn_in)
 ```